oliviawestmacottssw/SSW.Rules.Content/rules/do-you-initialize-variables-outside-of-the-try-block/rule.md

 {
 Cursor.Current = cur;
 }
-Good Example : Because the initializing code is outside the try​​​ block​​
+Good Example : Because the initializing code is outside the try block